Python-GIS-book/site/source/part1/chapter-02/md/02-text-and-numbers.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Manipulating character strings

-Here we demonstrate some of the most useful string manipulation techniques, such as splitting strings based on a given character, replacing characters with new ones, slicing strings, etc.
+Here we demonstrate some of the most useful string manipulation techniques, such as splitting strings based on a given character, replacing characters with new ones, slicing strings, concatenating strings, etc.
-The aim is to produce a list of weather station locations in Helsinki that are represented in uppercase text (i.e., `KUMPULA, KAISANIEMI, HARMAJA`).
-The text that we will begin working with is below:
+The aim is to produce the following text, which contains a list of weather station locations in Helsinki that are represented in uppercase text: `Our selection includes 3 weather stations (KUMPULA, KAISANIEMI, HARMAJA).
+The first observation is from 01/01/1882.`).
+The text that we will begin working with is below.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}